Ball Balance

 For programming the function block editor in VB.NET, Visual Studio was used, while for the microcontroller programming in C++ the ATMEL AVR Studio was used.
 Additionally, HTerm was used to monitor the serial communication between the microcontroller and the PC during development.

-The THWS (Würzburg-Schweinfurt University of Applied Sciences) has taken over the “Ball Scale” experimental setup for its control engineering lab.
-Prof. Dr. Abid Ali, who heads the lab, expressed his sincere thanks for the extraordinary commitment.
+The THWS (University of Applied Sciences Würzburg-Schweinfurt) took over the “Ball Balance” experimental setup for its control engineering lab.
+Prof. Dr. Abid Ali, who leads the lab, expressed his sincere thanks for the outstanding commitment.

 Pioneering spirit from student days strengthens control engineering lab

-THWS thanks Johannes Glaser for the 'Ball Scale', a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!
+THWS thanks Johannes Glaser for the 'ball balance', a teaching model that enables students to learn control engineering in a hands-on way. ➔ Learn more now!

-The person who accepts the challenge and succeeds in developing a controller that stabilizes the ball precisely at the specified position will be awarded a certificate and a prize by Engineer Glaser. 🙂
+The person who takes on the challenge and succeeds in developing a controller that stabilizes the ball precisely at the specified position will be awarded a certificate and a prize by Engineer Glaser. 🙂

 THANK YOU!

-Sincere thanks to Prof. Dr. Ali for the solid teaching of valuable control engineering tools during my studies.
-The practical and in-depth exercises complementing the lectures provided me with a solid foundation that still plays a central role in my engineering work today and contributed significantly to my understanding of complex technical systems.
+Many thanks to Prof. Dr. Ali for the solid teaching of valuable control engineering tools during my studies.
+The hands-on and in-depth exercises complementary to the lectures provided me with a solid foundation that continues to play a central role in my engineering work today and has significantly contributed to my understanding of complex technical systems.